wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 #### Step 2.3.3: Configure Asgardeo as an identity provider for Choreo

-Let's deploy a pre-designed front-end application.
+Let's deploy a predesigned front-end application.
 This application is designed to personalize the readingList based on the user ID that it obtains from its identity provider.
 To enable the application to obtain the user ID, let's configure Asgardeo as the identity provider by following the steps given below:

 !!! info
     To configure an identity provider for Choreo, you need administration privileges in Choreo.